directus/directus/.changeset/fair-years-itch.md

 '@directus/extensions-sdk': patch
 ---

-Fix to v-table show-select behaviour allow for radio buttons to have multi-select (unexpected behaviour)
+Fixed `v-table` allowing radio buttons to have multiple selection values when the `show-select` prop was set to `one`